 If you want a specific ProRes codec, navigate to the Parameter settings (below the format image) and find the video encoder.
 Click to open the encoder drop-down list and select your wanted ProRes type.
 For example, if you want to use ProRes with Premiere for post-production, you could try ProRes Proxy for a lightweight process.
 Then click OK to save the changes.

 Click the bottom triangle button to specify an output path or leave it as default.
-Finally, hit Run to start the conversion.
+Finally, hit Run to convert to ProRes 422 Windows.

-That’s all for ProRes video conversion on Windows with a dedicated ProRes converter.
+That’s all for ProRes video conversion on Windows with a dedicated ProRes converter and ProRes decoder for Windows.
 Hope you’ll find this article helpful.
 Thanks for reading.